Cyclic quantum Teichm\"uller theory: Abstract

 Based on the pioneering ideas of Kashaev \cite{Kas98,Kas00}, we present a fully explicit construction of a finite-dimensional projective representation of the dotted Ptolemy groupoid when the quantum parameter $q$ is a root of unity, which reproduces the central charge of the $SU(2)$ Wess--Zumino--Witten model.
 A basic ingredient is the cyclic quantum dilogarithm \cite{FK}.

 A notable contribution of this work is a reinterpretation of the relations among the parameters in the cyclic quantum dilogarithm to ensure its pentagon identity in terms of the \emph{mutations of coefficients}.
-In particular, we elucidate the dual roles of these parameters: as coefficients in quantum cluster algebras and as the central characters of quantum cluster variables.
+In particular, we find the dual roles of these parameters: as coefficients in quantum cluster algebras and as the central characters of quantum cluster variables.
+We also provide a geometric method to decompose the space of quantum states into irreducible modules of the Chekhov--Fock algebra.

-We introduce the quantum intertwiner associated with a mapping class as a composite of cyclic quantum dilogarithm operators, whose trace defines a quantum invariant.
-We prove that it gives an intertwiner of local representations of quantum \Teich\ space in the sense of Bai--Bonahon--Liu \cite{BBL}, and also coincides with the transpose of the reduced quantum hyperbolic operator of Baseilhac--Benedetti \cite{BB-GD}.

-We provide a geometric method to decompose the space of quantum states into irreducible modules of the Chekhov--Fock algebra.
-The reduced version of quantum intertwiner conjecturally coincides with the Bonahon--Liu intertwiner \cite{BL}.
+We introduce two versions of quantum intertwiners associated with a mapping class: on the entire representation space and on each irreducible component, each being an explicit composite of cyclic quantum dilogarithm operators.
+We prove that the former gives an intertwiner of local representations of quantum \Teich\ space in the sense of Bai--Bonahon--Liu \cite{BBL}, and also coincides with the transpose of the reduced quantum hyperbolic operator of Baseilhac--Benedetti \cite{BB-GD}.
+The mutation relation of coefficients is equivalent to the quantum gluing equation.
+The irreducible intertwiner conjecturally coincides with the Bonahon--Liu intertwiner \cite{BL}, and we give a partial evidence.